rokka-io/rokka-site/source/_guides/20-php-client-intro.md

 There's also `addOptionsToUri` which takes a `\Psr\Http\Message\UriInterface` instead of a string as input for the uri.

 The above methods may give you an appropriate retina enabled render URL, but you'd still have to write the right HTML attributes to actually enable them.
-But with the method `TemplateHelper::getSrcAttributes`, this gets much easier.
+With the method `TemplateHelper::getSrcAttributes`, this gets much easier.
 Call it like the following:

 ```
 <img <?= TemplateHelper::getSrcAttributes($rokka->getStackUrl('dba893', 'test-stack', 'jpg'), ['2x', '3x']);?>>
 ```

 And you get a string back with `src` and a `srcset` attributes and the correct values (in this example with srcset for '2x' and '3x', you can also use "w" values instead of "x" there, but don't mix them).
 If you you want to know more about srcset, see [this blog post about responsive images](https://www.liip.ch/en/blog/things-you-should-know-about-responsive-images).

 There's also a similar method for responsive images in CSS background-images, `TemplateHelper::getBackgroundImageStyle`.